superdaigo/personal-pi-hole/README.md

 ## Pi-hole Web Admin Console

-In this procedure, port 80 is not opened to the internet intentionally.
+The Pi-hole web admin console is available through the IAP tunnel.

-So, IAP tunnel is needed to connect to the Pi-hole web admin console.
+In this procedure, port 80 is not exposed to the Internet.

 ```bash
 gcloud compute start-iap-tunnel __INSTANCE_ID__ 80 \